This Common Workplace Problem is Costing You Money

 And when anyone gets cornered, they will almost always lash out for self-preservation.

 You’ll be amazed at how giving people the benefit of the doubt clears the way for honest communication.
+However, in cases where communication breaks down due to discrimination or unfair treatment, documenting employee discrimination in the workplace becomes crucial for addressing and resolving such issues effectively.

 Ask for Perspective